husaltam/Pipex/README.md

 **Pipex** is a UNIX-style program that mimics shell piping behavior.
 It takes a file, passes its content through a series of shell commands, and outputs the result to another file.
-This project is part of the 42 school curriculum and helps you deeply understand process handling, piping, and file redirection in UNIX.
+This project is part of the 42 school curriculum and helps deeply understand process handling, piping, and file redirection in UNIX.

 ---

 ## 🚀 Mandatory Usage

-Your program must behave **exactly like** this shell command:
+The program must behave **exactly like** this shell command:

 ```bash
 < file1 cmd1 | cmd2 > file2